 - The deduction may be up to 50% of the taxpayer’s adjusted gross income (AGI) on their federal income taxes for the year of the gift and for up to 15 carry forward years.
 Qualifying farmers and ranchers who donate a conservation easement may deduct up to 100% of their AGI.

 The New York State Conservation Easement Tax Credit pays landowners whose land is restricted by a donated or partially donated conservation easement an annual refund of 25% of the combined local, county and school property taxes paid on that land, exclusive of the structures and improvements, up to $5,000 per year.
-Local municipalities do not see a reduction in tax revenue because the tax credit is paid by the state.

 Who can I contact if I have more questions?